Centres and Institutes

 The Constitutional Reform Unit (CRU) was established in 2011 to provide objective research and analysis about constitutional reform proposals in Australia at the Commonwealth and State levels.
 It draws on scholarship across Sydney Law School and the University of Sydney to provide expert analysis to the public and the media on constitutional reform proposals in order to raise the level of public debate on such issues in Australia.

-Constitutional Reform Unit (CRU)
+Visit the Constitutional Reform Unit website

 Julius Stone Institute of Jurisprudence